Junah-Park/LabelPrinter/README.txt

-IMU production line label printing software code.
+Development code for label printing software used in IMU production lines.
-Automates data retrieval from a Microsoft SQL database server using input data to form fill label templates for station printing.
+Automates data retrieval from a Microsoft SQL database server by querying input data through a tkinter GUI Form fills label templates for station printing.

 Runs on Windows 10
 Gets data from database